 Growing up on a homestead, I don’t remember when I started with gardening.
 One of my first jobs as a kid was tending to the raspberry patch in spring and then gathering potatoes after my parents dug them out in fall.
 I was learning by example and simple instructions.
 I share more about my parents’ homestead here.

-Learning by example and experience is very valuable, I would not want to miss it.
-On the contrary, it makes me want to learn more.
+Learning by example and experience is very valuable.
+I would not want to miss out on it; on the contrary, it makes me eager to learn more.

 What permaculture design course to take

-Since most everything is online these days, it really does not matter where in the world the teacher of the course is located.
-And there are many permaculture design courses available.
-However, since we currently live in an extremely cold climate, I decided to take a course very close to home.
+As most things are available online nowadays, the location of the teacher conducting a course doesn’t really matter.
+Numerous permaculture design courses can be found online.
+However, as we currently reside in an extremely cold climate, I decided to take a course that is very close to my home.

-Cold climate permaculture uses the same principles any permaculture does, working with nature, not against it.
-In our gardening experiences, we have already seen that is the best approach, giving us a clue that a lot more is possible.
+Cold climate permaculture adheres to the same principles as any permaculture, working with nature instead of against it.
+Our gardening experiences have confirmed that this is the best approach, indicating that many more possibilities exist.

 Books on permaculture: A Practical Guide to Small-Scale, Integrative Farming, and Gardening by Sepp Holzer’s; A Guide to Home-Scale Permaculture by Gaia’s Garden.